Alexander the Great: Lineage and childhood

 Alexander III was born in Pella, the capital of the Kingdom of Macedon, on the sixth day of the ancient Greek month of Hekatombaion, which probably corresponds to 20 July 356 BC (although the exact date is uncertain).
-He was the son of the Argead king of Macedon, Philip II and his fourth wife, Olympias (daughter of Neoptolemus I, Aeacid king of Epirus).
+He was the son of the king of Macedon, Philip II of the Argead dynasty, and his fourth wife, Olympias, daughter of King Neoptolemus I of Epirus.
 Although Philip had seven or eight wives, Olympias was his principal wife for some time, likely because she gave birth to Alexander.